-The average phlebotomy salary will vary, based on a number of factors, such as years of experience, place of employment, level of education and the state you live in.
-These healthcare workers can find employment in several settings including private labs, clinics and hospitals.
+The average phlebotomy salary will vary, based on some factors, such as years of experience, place of employment, the level of education and your state.
+These healthcare workers can find employment in several settings including private labs, clinics, and hospitals.

 A phlebotomist is paid hourly, with an average of $14 to $15.
 The top ten percent in this field will earn more than twenty dollars an hour, while the lower ten percent will earn less than eleven dollars per hour.

 Annually, the phlebotomist salary is around $30,000.
 The lower ten percent in this field will earn $20,000 a year, while the upper ten percent will earn more than $40,000 a year.

 The lower phlebotomy salary is associated with schools and rural areas, while the higher pay levels can be found in highly-populated areas where the average wage is more than $23 an hour.
 Low supply and high demand are significant factors in fueling higher salaries for this position.

 The top-paying states for phlebotomists include New York, Florida, California, Alaska, and Delaware.
 The highest paying metropolitan areas can all be found in Southern and Northern California.
 Other above average paying states include Minnesota, Illinois, and Colorado.
 Some of the lowest paying states include Ohio, Wisconsin, and Texas.